oroinc/documentation/user_guide/channel_guide.rst

 --------------------------

 A Channel can be created with several simple steps:

 1. Go to Channels

-2. Define basic Channel details
+2. `Define basic Channel details <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#2-define-basic-channel-details>`_

-3. Fill the Channel with Entities
+3. `Fill the Channel with Entities <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#3-fill-the-channel-with-entities>`_

-4. Save the Channel in the System
+4. `Save the Channel in the System <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#4-save-the-channel-in-the-system>`_

-(Steps three and four are interchangeable, as you can first Save and empty Channel and then Edit it and Fill with Entities, though a simpler straightforward flow is described hereunder).
+.. hint:: Steps three and four are interchangeable, as you can first Save and empty Channel and then Edit it and Fill with Entities, though a simpler straightforward flow is described hereunder).

-are several simple steps that will help toIn order to create a new Channel If there are no Channels in the System, or if you need to create a new Channel, it can be done in several simple steps.

 1. Go to Channels
 ^^^^^^^^^^^^^^^^^